Tremor Gram – March 2016

 National ET Awareness Month

 It is now March, which means it’s National ET Awareness Month (NETA)!
 People all over the country are raising awareness in their communities.
-There are awareness walks happening in Chicago and Michigan, NETA proclamations being made in Connecticut and Massachusetts, and many more DIY events across the nation.
+There are awareness walks happening in around the US, NETA proclamations being made in Connecticut and Massachusetts, and many more DIY events across the nation.
 When someone becomes aware of what essential tremor is and how it affects a person’s life, they gain a greater understanding and can be compassionate.
 Raising awareness can help to replace those negative words and feelings with positive ones; feeling of inclusion, empathy, and hope for a better tomorrow.